 Value

-The Shure AONIC 50 is a premium pair of headphones with a relatively high price tag.
+The Shure AONIC 50 Gen 2 is a premium pair of headphones with a relatively high price tag.
 In comparison to other Bluetooth headphones, you can indeed find cheaper alternatives.
-But the quality of the components and its highly flexible nature makes it an excellent choice.
+But the quality of the components and its highly flexible nature make it an excellent choice.

 The package includes a 1.6 feet (0.5 meters) USB-C charging cable, which is enough length to be able to charge these comfortably.
 There is also a 5.2ft (1.6 meters) 1/8-inch TRS cable for wired listening.